DIY bookkeeping is meant to save a small business owner time and money as their business grows, but what our clients tell us is a different story.

 Both of these situations can result in slow response times.

-Here at Bean Ninjas we’ve implemented a combination of automated tools and systems, hiring motivated and trained staff in different time zones, and a positive customer-first culture in order to deliver 24-hour response times for all our clients.
+Here at Bean Ninjas, we’ve implemented a combination of automated tools and systems, hiring motivated and trained staff in different time zones, and a positive customer-first culture in order to deliver speedy responses to our clients.

 Frustration #5: Extra Charges